WHAT WE DO

 Empowerment Education (EE)

-…is a trauma-informed coaching and teaching system that integrates social-emotional learning, wellness, leadership, and life skills into the daily routines, curriculum, and learning objectives of classrooms and schools enhancing overall well-being, relationships, and learning.
+…is a trauma-informed teaching and learning system based in the art and science of life coaching that integrates social-emotional learning, wellness, leadership, and life skills into the daily routines, curriculum, and learning objectives of classrooms and schools enhancing overall well-being, relationships, and learning.

 Empowerment Education answers the research question,